16.1. Caixa de Diálogo de Propriedades do Raster

 External plugins you install can optionally add tabs to this dialog.
 Those are not presented in this document.
 Refer to their documentation.

 O Painel de Estilo de Camada fornece alguns dos recursos comuns da caixa de diálogo Propriedades da Camada e é um bom widget sem modelo que você pode usar para acelerar a configuração dos estilos de camada e visualizar suas alterações na tela do mapa.

-Como as propriedades (simbologia, rótulo, ações, valores padrão, formulários…) das camadas incorporadas (veja Projetos animados) são extraídas do arquivo original do projeto, e para evitar alterações que possam quebrar esse comportamento, a caixa de diaĺogo das propriedades da camada fica indisponível para essas camadas.
+Como as propriedades (simbologia, rótulo, ações, valores padrão, formulários…) das camadas incorporadas (veja Incorporando camadas de projetos externos) são extraídas do arquivo original do projeto, e para evitar alterações que possam quebrar esse comportamento, a caixa de diaĺogo das propriedades da camada fica indisponível para essas camadas.

 general such as name in the project, source path, list of auxiliary files, last save time and size, the used provider